Sai Capital Ltd.-இன் இயக்குநர் அறிக்கை

 Accumulated Loss (282.45) (278.88)

-DIVIDEND : Due to loss during the year, Your director do not
+DIVIDEND : Due to loss during the year, Your director do not recommend payment of dividend for the year under report.

 CORPORATE GOVERNANCE REPORT